Supergirl (2026 film): Cast

+Additional roles include Ferdinand Kingsley as Elias Knoll, Ruthye's father who was killed by Krem; Diarmaid Murtagh as Drom Baxton, the Brigands' second-in-command; and Clara Rosager, Heather Agyepong, and Alice Hewkin as the Sklarian Raiders.
+Seth Rogen makes a voice cameo as a small alien Kara encounters on a space bus.
+Supergirl's super-powered dog Krypto also returns from the DCU film Superman (2025).

 Production

 Background

 Oren Uziel was hired by Warner Bros.
 Pictures in August 2018 to write a film based on the DC Comics character Supergirl.
 This came as Warner Bros. and DC Films were looking for new approaches to their DC Extended Universe (DCEU) franchise following several critical and commercial disappointments.
 Development on the film was in the early stages, but Warner Bros. was already being "very vocal" about wanting to hire a female director.
 The studio's shift to focusing on a Supergirl film was given as one of the reasons that Henry Cavill was no longer expected to portray Supergirl's cousin Clark Kent / Superman in future DCEU films after portraying the role since Man of Steel (2013); Cavill later indicated that he still wanted to return to the role.
 Production on Supergirl was tentatively scheduled to begin in early 2020, but was put on hold due to the COVID-19 pandemic.

 In February 2021, Sasha Calle was cast as Supergirl for the DCEU film The Flash (2023) and signed a multi-film contract for the DCEU.
 Supergirl was included on DC's slate of films planned for release in 2022 or 2023.
 In April 2022, Discovery, Inc. and Warner Bros.' parent company WarnerMedia merged to become Warner Bros.
 Discovery (WBD), led by president and CEO David Zaslav.
-The new company was expected to restructure DC Entertainment and Zaslav began searching for an equivalent to Marvel Studios president Kevin Feige to lead the new subsidiary.
+The new company was expected to restructure DC Entertainment while Zaslav began searching for an equivalent to Marvel Studios president Kevin Feige to lead the new subsidiary.
 Tatiana Siegel of Rolling Stone reported in August that Supergirl was unlikely to move forward under Zaslav, and it was quietly canceled around that time.
 Writer/director James Gunn and producer Peter Safran were announced as the co-chairs and co-CEOs of the newly formed DC Studios at the end of October.
 A week after starting their new roles, the pair had begun working with a group of writers to develop an eight-to-ten-year plan for a new DC Universe (DCU) that would be a "soft reboot" of the DCEU.